 GeneCards Summary for ASIC3 Gene

-ASIC3 (Acid Sensing (Proton Gated) Ion Channel 3) is a Protein Coding gene.
+ASIC3 (Acid Sensing Ion Channel Subunit 3) is a Protein Coding gene.
+Diseases associated with ASIC3 include Frozen Shoulder and Femoral Cancer.
 Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include PDZ domain binding and sodium channel activity.
-An important paralog of this gene is SCNN1G.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and sodium channel activity.
+An important paralog of this gene is ASIC1.

 Cation channel with high affinity for sodium, which is gated by extracellular protons and inhibited by the diuretic amiloride.
 Generates a biphasic current with a fast inactivating and a slow sustained phase.
 In sensory neurons is proposed to mediate the pain induced by acidosis that occurs in ischemic, damaged or inflamed tissue.
 May be involved in hyperalgesia.
 May play a role in mechanoreception.
 Heteromeric channel assembly seems to modulate channel properties.

 Acid-sensing ion channels (ASIC) are members of the ENaC/Deg (epithelial amiloride-sensitive Na+ channel and degenerin) family of ion channels and are widely expressed in neurons of the central and peripheral nervous system.